slatedocs/slate/src/includes/_rental.md

-vehicle   | {"vehicleId": UUID} | The vehicle that shall be rented customerStartLocation | { "lat": 52, "lng": 13 } | The location of the customer as reported by their mobile phone customerInfo | {"extenalCustomerId": "your unique customer id"} | Your id of the customer on whos behalf the rental is started
+vehicle   | {"vehicleId": UUID} | The vehicle that shall be rented customerStartLocation | { "lat": 52, "lng": 13 } | The location of the customer as reported by their mobile phone customerInfo | {"extenalCustomerId": "your unique customer id"} | Your id of the customer on whos behalf the rental is started pricing | {"id": pricingId} | Optional.
+The assumed pricing to start this rental with.
+If the pricing has changed, the rental start will be rejected

 ### Errors